 According to the Insurance Institute, insurance companies paid $317.2 million for dog bite claims throughout the United States in 2005.
-The experienced personal injury attorneys at Ohle & Ohle, P.A. help protect the legal rights of dog bite victims throughout the Treasure Coast, including Fort Pierce, Port Saint Lucie, Okeechobee and surrounding cities and towns.
+The compassionate injury attorneys at Leanne L. Ohle, P.A. help protect the legal rights of dog bite victims in Stuart and throughout Martin County, Florida.

 DOG BITE FAQs

 Are certain dog breeds more likely to attack people?

 Many dog breeds, like the pit bull, have bad reputations, but any type of dog might bite someone in Fort Pierce.
 As for breeds being prone to attack, statistics indicate that Chihuahuas bite people the most, followed by bulldogs, pit bulls, German shepherds, Australian shepherds, Lhasa apsos, Jack Russel terriers and Cocker spaniels.
 What dogs that attack often have in common is that they were not spayed or neutered according to Canine Journal.
 The size of a dog, however, could influence the severity of your injuries and emotional trauma.

 What are the laws concerning dogs known to be dangerous?